natenka/pyneng-book-en/docs/source/book/18_ssh_telnet/pexpect.rst

                 f.write(result)

-Теперь после отправки команды, метод expect ждет еще один вариант ``--More--`` - признак, что дальше идет еще одна страница. Так как заранее не известно сколько именно страниц будет в выводе, чтение выполняется в цикле ``while True``. Цикл прерывается если встретилось приглашение ``#`` или в течение 10 секунд не появилось приглашение или ``--More--``.
+Now after sending the command, expect() method waits for another option ``--More--`` - sign, that there will be one more page further.
+Since it's not known in advance how many pages will be in the output, reading is performed in a loop ``while True``.
+Loop is interrupted if prompt is met ``#`` or no prompt appears within 10 seconds or ``--More--``.

-Если встретилось ``--More--``, страницы еще не закончились и надо пролистнуть следующую.
+If ``--More--`` is met, pages are not over yet and you have to scroll through the next one.
-В Cisco для этого надо нажать пробел (без перевода строки). Поэтому тут используется метод send, а не sendline - sendline автоматически добавляет перевод строки.
+In Cisco, you need to press space bar to do this (without line feed).
+Therefore, send() method is used here, not sendline - sendline automatically adds a line feed.

-Эта строка ``page = re.sub(" +\x08+ +\x08+", "\n", page)`` удаляет backspace символы, которые находятся вокруг ``--More--`` чтобы они не попали в итоговый вывод.
+This string ``page = re.sub(" +\x08+ +\x08+", "\n", page)`` removes backspace symbols which are around ``--More--`` so they don't end up in the final output.